 Strategies can fall into one of three buckets.
-Here are some tips for clients.
+Here are some tips.

 Reduce active business income

 If your current year’s passive income can be reasonably forecast, then so can your small business deduction (SBD).
-As a result, if your active business income (ABI) can be reduced to at or below your anticipated SBD, then you can avoid the higher general corporate tax rate.
+As a result, if your ABI can be reduced to or below your anticipated SBD, then you can avoid the higher general corporate tax rate.
 Here are some ideas for doing so:

 - Revisit your compensation mix.
 Salaries and bonuses are employment income reported on a T4.
 They’re also deducted from ABI.

 - Pay salaries to your spouse and children.
 If the salary is reasonable for the job, this income-splitting strategy is still viable.

 Directly reducing passive income or passive investment assets within a corporation can also reduce their impact on the SBD.
 There are several ways to do this:

 - Realize capital losses in the current year.
 Capital loss carry-forward amounts won’t help, as any used are added back as part of the AAII calculation for determining passive income levels.
 That said, capital losses realized in the current year can offset capital gains also realized in the current year.
 This can be beneficial if you’re rebalancing current passive assets to reduce passive income in future years.

 - Invest in low taxable income and low-distribution assets.
 Investments that generate little or no taxable income, such as corporate class mutual funds, will result in less passive income now and possibly in future years.
 Some mutual fund trusts also follow investment strategies that minimize taxable distributions.

 - Consider Series T mutual funds.
 Series T mutual funds provide an income stream consisting primarily of return of capital (ROC), which isn’t taxable.
 Using passive assets within the corporation, in conjunction with series T to provide liquidity, can be tax efficient and won’t impact passive income for AAII purposes.